About The Milstein Program

-- Twenty-five students in each class in the College of Arts & Sciences will be accepted into the Milstein Program: the majority at the time of application to the freshman class and balance at the end of the freshman year.
-Students in the Milstein Program meet weekly for talks, workshops, and performances.
+- Twenty-five students in each class in the College of Arts & Sciences will be accepted into the Milstein Program: the majority at the time of application to the freshman class and balance during the freshman year.
+Students in the Milstein Program meet regularly for talks, workshops, and events.

 - Milstein students choose amongst 40 majors in the College and pursue a broad and rigorous course of study in the liberal arts and sciences.
 Milstein Program students participate in workshops, project meetings and other special events during the academic year in Ithaca.
-They also have priority enrollment for other Milstein Program courses.
-New Milstein Program seminars are developed each year.
+They also have priority enrollment for other Milstein Program Faculty Fellow courses.
+New Milstein Program courses are developed each year.

 Benefits for Students